 Donald Cameron was appointed a Director on 2 December 2010 and is Chairman of the Audit and Management Engagement Committee.
 He is an advocate at the Scottish Bar where he has a general civil practice, with a particular emphasis on public law.
 He is also a qualified barrister in England and Wales, a member of the Scottish Parliament and a non-executive director of Murray Income Trust PLC.H James - Director

 Helen James was appointed a Director on 2 December 2010.
-She is the CEO of Investis, a leading digital corporate communications company.
-Previously, she was Head of Pan-European Equity Sales at Paribas.
-She is also a non-executive director of The Mercantile Investment Trust plc.MIG Wilson - Director
+She is the former CEO of Investis, a leading digital corporate communications company.
+She was also previously Head of Pan-European Equity Sales at Paribas and she is also a non-executive director of The Mercantile Investment Trust plc.MIG Wilson - Director

 Mungo Wilson was appointed a Director on 8 December 2016.
 He is a former solicitor and is Associate Professor of Finance at Saïd Business School, University of Oxford.
 He is also an associate member of the Oxford Man Institute of Quantitative Finance.

 While the policy is global investment, the approach adopted is to construct a portfolio through the identification of individual companies which offer long-term growth potential.